Limited Availability Remaining for the 2023-2024 School Year.

 Associate Head of School, Middle School

-Mrs. Kubach brings over 20 years of educational experience from K-12 to JLA.
+Mrs. Kubach has more than 20 years of educational experience in K-12 schools.
 A science teacher specializing in Gifted and Talented education, Mrs. Kubach played a critical role in getting Boca Raton’s Grandview Preparatory School up and off the ground, serving as their Talented and Gifted Coordinator before moving on to become their Lower School Principal and eventually the K-12 Associate Head of School.
-Most recently, Mrs. Kubach served as the Assistant Principal of Academics at Cardinal Gibbons High School in Ft.
+Prior to joining JLA back in 2021, Mrs. Kubach served as the Assistant Principal of Academics at Cardinal Gibbons High School in Ft.
 Lauderdale.

 Mrs. Kubach has a BA in Education from the University of Kentucky, an MA in Exceptional Education from the University of Louisville, and a secondary MA in Educational Leadership from Florida Atlantic University.
 She is the mother of three and enjoys traveling, running by the ocean, gardening, and design projects.
 She credits growing up on a farm in Ashland, Kentucky for her love of science and the outdoors.